rogerdahl/m5stickc-idf/README.md

 ## Contributing

-If you find it useful and add a feature, find a bug, improve documentation or anything else, I encourage you to make a pull request.
+If you find a bug, improve documentation, add a feature, or anything else, I encourage you to open an issue and/or make a pull request.

-This is a work in progress.
-I am updating it with new features as I need them, and I could definitely use your help!
+When contributing, please follow [Espressif IoT Development Framework Style Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/style-guide.html) and their [Documenting Code Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/documenting-code.html)

 Licensed under the MIT License.